airr-community/airr-standards/docs/miairr/specification_miairr_ncbi.rst

    match to the sequence, the ``/allele`` qualifier MUST NOT be used.
    As the REQUIRED ``/db_xref`` qualifier will ofter refer to a specific allele, all equal hits SHOULD be annoted via this qualifier (which can be use multiple times).
+Also see the note on the limitations of the IMGT/GENE-DB reference database above.

 -  Ambiguous gene: Pick one, annotate using the qualifiers as noted for ambiguous allele.